michelled/weavly.org/src/robot-activities/meet-dash-and-dot.md

 ---
 ## Description

 In this activity, learners can explore different movements and visual and audio options for Dash and Dot.
-As they try its different features, they will become familiar with the block based coding environment they are using, such as Blockly or C2LC.
+As they try its different features, they will become familiar with the block-based coding environment they are using, such as Blockly or Weavly.

 ## Steps

-* Open Blockly
+* Open Block.ly or Weavly
-* Connect blockly to Dash or Dot
+* Connect Block.ly or Weavly to Dash or Dot
-* Use the blockly blocks to create a sequence for the robot you connected with
+* Use the Block.ly or Weavly blocks to create a sequence for the robot you connected with
-* Explore different blocks in light, sound, and animations categories
+* Find the setting panel for light
+* Select 3 different light options to see on Dash or Dot
+* Find the setting panel for sound
+* Select 3 different sound options to see on Dash or Dot
-* Adjust the parameters for your selected blocks, such as changing colour or sound
+* Adjust the parameters for your selected blocks, such as changing color or sound
-* Run your sequence to see how Dash or Dot is performing your program
+* Play your sequence to see how Dash or Dot is performing your program

+## Tips

+* Ensure batteries are charged and Dash and Dot is operational prior to the activity
+* Set up space with dim light and a relatively quiet environment to detect visual and/or audio changes

 ## Skill Development

-* Planning and building a sequence
+* Planning
+* Sequencing

+## Level Up

+* Create a sound recording as an audio option for Dash and Dot to play.
+* Change all lights on Dash or Dot a specific color, such as Green.